eecs110/spring2019/course-files/projects/project_01/README.md

 2. <a href="https://docs.google.com/document/d/1rjjk1LpQ7fAilh5o448_yOG5pk8mSq4PkK7jk4Rm2Fg/edit?usp=sharing" target="_blank">Audio Track Instructions</a>

 ## Due
-**Due Tu, May 14 at 11:59PM**.
+**Due Th, May 16 at 11:59PM**.
 Late penaly of 20% for projects that are 48 hours late.
 No projects will be accepted after that.